bhagya777/EarningsAlpha/README.md

 * **Data Source:** Currently relies on the unofficial `yfinance` API.
 In a production environment, this would be replaced with a paid provider (e.g., Polygon.io or Bloomberg) to guarantee uptime and prevent rate-limiting.
 * **Macro Factors:** The model focuses on *company-specific* sentiment and history.
 It does not currently account for macro events (Fed rate cuts, CPI data) which also drive price action.
 * **Latency:** FinBERT inference on CPU takes ~2-3 seconds.
 Future iterations could use **ONNX quantization** or a distilled model to reduce latency to <500ms.

+---

+## ⚖️ Disclaimer
+**For Educational Purposes Only.**

+This application is designed for quantitative analysis and research.
+It does not constitute financial advice, and the creator is not responsible for any financial losses incurred from using this tool.
+Always conduct your own due diligence before trading.

+---

+## 👨‍💻 Author
+Bhagyashree Yadav